-In general, we recommend that those who are planning to have skin cancer reconstruction surgery cease smoking as quickly as possible, as smoking can have a hazardous impact on the efficacy of the treatment.
+In general, we recommend that those who are planning to have skin cancer reconstruction surgery cease smoking as quickly as possible.
 Skin cancer reconstruction will work effectively for those who abstain from any and all tobacco products.

 Meet Your Post-Cancer Reconstruction Surgeons

 At SuperGroup, PLLC, we boast a team of skilled plastic and reconstructive surgeons whose mission is to help patients look and feel their best.
 We take on complex cases and address difficult pathologies, ensuring our patients get treatments that lead to both functional and aesthetic restoration.
-We have a proven track record assisting patients in recovering from melanoma and other types of skin cancer.
-SuperGroup, PLLC provides skin cancer reconstruction surgeries from our offices in Denton, TX and Fort Worth, TX.
+We have a proven track record of assisting patients in recovering from melanoma and other types of skin cancer.
+SuperGroup, PLLC provides skin cancer reconstruction surgeries from our offices in Denton, TX, Fort Worth, TX, and Plano, TX.